zaher2016/website/_posts/2010-11-09-site-launched.md

   - 'no'

 ---
-As the Open Data Kit community has grown, we’ve realized the need for a less technical resource for our users.
+As the ODK community has grown, we’ve realized the need for a less technical resource for our users.
 Over the next few months, we will be building out this website as the new home for the community.
 Stay tuned!